-- The practice had an active patient participation group (PPG) who support the community and patients. - Feedback from patients about their care and treatment was consistently and strongly positive. - The practice had a patient-centred culture.
-We saw that staff were motivated and inspired to offer kind and compassionate care. - Patients said they were treated with compassion, dignity and respect and they were involved in decisions about their care and treatment. - We saw that staff treated patients with kindness and respect, and maintained confidentiality.
+- Data showed that patients rated the practice higher than others for several aspects of care. - Patients said they were treated with compassion, dignity and respect and they were involved in decisions about their care and treatment. - Information for patients about the services available was easy to understand and accessible. - We also saw that staff treated patients with kindness and respect, and maintained confidentiality.